Are there specific functions you wish LinkedIn had that could help you manage your network better?

 The benefits to having your Premium Status turned on includes:

-- The ability to receive Open Profile messages (which I will explain in more detail next)
+- the ability to receive Open Profile messages

-If you are using LinkedIn for lead generation, then you will want to turn this Premium feature on.
+If you are using LinkedIn for lead generation, then you will want to turn the Open Profile feature on.

 Open Profile messages allow any other LinkedIn member to message you without sharing a group or using an InMail.
 While you might be concerned about getting more spam (which is always a possibility), this feature makes it easier for interested prospects or partners to reach out to you.

-To turn on Open Profile messages, click on the pencil icon located to the right of your profile photo.
-Next click the pencil icon beside the PREMIUM icon in the top left corner.
+To turn on/off the Premium Profile Badge or Open Profile messages, click the pencil icon located to the right side of your profile below the cover image.

 With the constant updates and changes, it can be hard to stay on top of the different features and abilities that LinkedIn provides.
 I hope you have found this list of little-known features to be helpful in improving and controlling your user experience on LinkedIn.

-What feature do you use often on LinkedIn to create a better experience?
-Have I missed an important feature or functionality?
+What features do you often use on LinkedIn to create a better experience?
+Have I missed an important feature or any other random things on LinkedIn you are curious about?
 Let me know in the comments below.